antoniomarcosferreira/payments_industry_concepts/README.md

    cardholder.

 Overall, the acquirer plays a crucial role in facilitating the payment process between the cardholder, merchant, payment networks, and card issuers.
-They ensure the smooth flow of funds and information to enable secure and efficient card transactions.
+They help to ensure the smooth flow of funds and information to enable secure and efficient card transactions.